SeppiaBrilla/University-notes/Cognition and Neuroscience/Neural system.md

 - Diencephalon
 - Cerebral hemispheres or telencephalon

-The brain is symmetrical and so, each subdivision can be found in both emipheres
+The brain is symmetrical and so, each subdivision can be found in both hemispheres

 __The brain stem__ regulates basic life functions like:
 - blood pressure